Assessment Lifecycle

 How assessments are added, changed, retired, and kept relevant over time.

-Can assessments be added, changed, or retired?
+How are assessments added, changed, or retired?

-Yes.
 A series may be initiated, terminated, or changed at any time, driven by the availability and quality of raw data from the sources in each country.
 Because most data comes from public official sources, the continuity of an assessment ultimately depends on those sources continuing to publish data that meets the assessment's requirements — and the commitment is to quality over continuity: an assessment that can no longer be produced reliably is changed or retired rather than published at a lower standard.

 Every addition, change, and retirement is documented in the monthly, publicly available Intratec Release Notes.
 Methodology changes are additionally announced in advance, with a defined transition period, before they take effect; how such changes reach subscribers is detailed on the Model Selection and Evaluation page and in the Validation & Accuracy section.